 How Taking Pictures of ‘Nothing’ Changed Astronomy

-Deep-field images of “empty” regions of the sky from Webb and other space telescopes are revealing more of the universe than we ever thought possible
+Deep-field images of “empty” regions of the sky from JWST and other space telescopes are revealing more of the universe than we ever thought possible

 The Webb Telescope Captures a Stunning View of the Cartwheel Galaxy